SMTG-Bham/doped/docs/Dev_ToDo.md

     - Note cases where we expect default charge states to not be appropriate (e.g. mixed ionic-covalent systems, low-symmetry systems and/or with amphoteric species), often better to test more than necessary to be thorough!
 (And link Xinwei stuff) – i.e. use your f*cking head!
     - And particularly when you've calculated your initial set of defect results!
 E.g. with Sb2Se3, all antisites and interstitials amphoteric, so suggests you should re-check amphotericity for all vacancies
+  - Note about rare cases where `vasp_gam` pre-relaxation can fail (e.g. Wenzhen's case); extremely disperse bands with small bandgaps, where low k-point sampling can induce a phase transition in the bulk structure.
+In these cases, using a special k-point is advised for the pre-relaxations.
+You can get the corresponding k-point for your supercell (given the primitive cell special k-point) using the `get_K_from_k` function from `easyunfold`, with the `doped` `supercell_matrix`.
   - Show quick example case of the IPR code from `pymatgen-analysis-defects` (or from Adair code? or others?)
 - Should flick through other defect codes (see https://shakenbreak.readthedocs.io/en/latest/Code_Compatibility.html, also `AiiDA-defects`) and see if